President’s Message: Fall 2019

 Fall is an exciting time.
 Universities are abuzz as we welcome the new cohorts of eager and ambitious students on their educational, research and professional journeys.
-I fondly reflect to September 1995 when I became a Pharmacology graduate student at the University of Manitoba with Dr. Dan Sitar researching mechanisms of renal tubule drug transport.
-I was completely fascinated by the discipline of pharmacology and uncovering the mechanisms of drug elimination by the kidney.
-While, I was unsure what lied ahead, completing an advanced degree in Pharmacology was the best choice I could have made.
-Pharmacology has taken me on a fascinating road of scientific discovery over the past 24 year where I have been fortunate to work with and share my passion for pharmacology with many superb and inspiring mentors, researchers, clinicians and now my own students.
-Best of all, today I find myself in the role of the President of the CSPT, where I can serve the Society and its members, which is really cool and important to me!
+I fondly reflect back to September 1995 when I became a pharmacology graduate student.
+I was at the University of Manitoba with Dr. Dan Sitar researching mechanisms of renal tubule drug transport.
+I was completely fascinated by the discipline of pharmacology and with uncovering the mechanisms of drug elimination by the kidney.
+While I was unsure what lay ahead, completing an advanced degree in pharmacology was the best choice I could have made.

 All the best for the 2019/2020 year.